vaakinmade/pywinscheduler/README.md

 ### Turning on "Less secure apps" feature
 Once signed into the new gmail/google account, go to;
 > https://www.google.com/settings/security/lesssecureapps

 Toggle the button to turn the feature on.

 ### Configuring the email's password
 In the `emailserver.py`, the gmail password (GMAIL_PWD), is retrieved from `gmail_key.py` which has been further decoupled to avoid inadequate exposure.
 Be sure to always use python decouple when dealing with secret keys, api auths, passwords etc in files that end up online.
-See (python decouple)[https://pypi.python.org/pypi/python-decouple] to get started.
+See [python decouple](https://pypi.python.org/pypi/python-decouple] to get started)

 # Usage
 To install footyAlert as a native windows service, run;